Erik Satie: Montmartre

 In 1893 Satie had what is believed to be his only love affair, a five-month liaison with the painter Suzanne Valadon.
 After their first night together, he proposed marriage.
-The two did not marry, but Valadon moved to a room next to Satie's at the rue Cortot.
+They did not marry, but Valadon moved to a room next to Satie's at the rue Cortot.
 Satie became obsessed with her, calling her his Biqui and writing impassioned notes about "her whole being, lovely eyes, gentle hands, and tiny feet".
 During their relationship Satie composed the Danses gothiques as a means of calming his mind, and Valadon painted his portrait, which she gave him.
 After five months she moved away, leaving him devastated.
 He said later that he was left with "nothing but an icy loneliness that fills the head with emptiness and the heart with sadness".

-In 1895 Satie attempted to change his image once again: this time to that of "the Velvet Gentleman".
-From the proceeds of a small legacy he bought seven identical dun-coloured suits.
+In 1895 Satie changed his image once again, this time to that of "the Velvet Gentleman".
+From the proceeds of a small legacy, he bought seven identical dun-coloured suits.
 Orledge comments that this change "marked the end of his Rose+Croix period and the start of a long search for a new artistic direction".